Main Content:

 Upon advancement to Year 2 of the Dietitian Nutritionist Program or entry to Year 1 for DPD program graduates, students will receive a link to the online application.
 If a limited capacity specialty rotation is desirable to admitted students, please complete all requirements and an online application opening on September 1 and closing on September 30.
 Program faculty, as well as the specialty rotation preceptors, will review applications.
 Top applicants will undergo an interview and final decisions will be announced by October 15.
 This is a competitive application process.
 (The Sports Nutrition specialty rotation application opens on November 1 and closes on November 30.
 Access the application here.
 Interviews for the Sports Nutrition specialty rotation will occur in early December).

 If an applicant does not receive a specialty rotation of his or her choice due to the limited capacity, students are guaranteed a Medical Nutrition Therapy specialty rotation with a local hospital in the Pittsburgh area.
 Students are not permitted to locate experiential sites themselves.
-The Dietitian Nutritionist Program Director and Clinical Coordinator reserves the right to reassign a student to a different clinical facility and/or specialty rotation to best serve the learning environment for the student(s).
+The Dietitian Nutritionist Program Director and Program Coordinator reserves the right to reassign a student to a different clinical facility and/or specialty rotation to best serve the learning environment for the student(s).

 Guaranteed Specialty Rotation (students do not need to apply):